-India is one of the fastest growing emerging economies in the world.
-It is the 18th largest export economy globally (2017) and is a world leader in IT.
+India is one of the fastest growing emerging economies in the world and its government is pursuing pro-international trade policies.

 India is a relatively low-cost region in which to operate and has a skilled workforce, enabling companies to use it as a strategic and operational support centre for wider operations.
 It is a major exporter of IT services, particularly in business process outsourcing and software services, which is the fastest growing part of the economy.

-The Indian government is instituting an ongoing series of economic reforms to increase efficiencies in doing business with the global economy and to overcome the market's historical limitations, particularly in relation to FDI.
-These changes have culminated in the privatisation of state-owned enterprises, the reduction of financial controls, industrial deregulation and the increase of FDI caps.
-India's largest export partner is the United States, followed by China and the United Arab Emirates.
+The Indian government is instituting an ongoing series of economic reforms to increase the efficiency of doing business with the global economy and to overcome the market's historical limitations, particularly in relation to FDI.
+These changes have included the privatisation of state-owned enterprises, a reduction of financial controls, industrial deregulation and an increase in FDI caps.
+India's largest export partner is the United States, followed by the United Arab Emirates and China.